midniqhtowls/PythonScripts/README.md

-# PythonScripts
+## PythonScripts:

     [1.0.9]

-project is discontinued, changing to slash commands
+- project is discontinued, changing to slash commands